RobInLabUJI/ROSLab/README.md

 $ docker run --rm -p 8888:8888 roslab/roslab:melodic
 ```

-3. Open http://localhost:8888 in your browser
+3. Open http://localhost:8888 in your browser (Windows users: you may need to replace `localhost` with `192.168.99.100` or any IP address assigned to your docker machine)

 Or try it in Binder: